renzsans/renzsans.github.io/_posts/2024-12-20-install-superset.md

 ```
 > **_Note_**: You can remove `--debugger` to save some processing time

 If everything worked, you should now have Superset running with sample data.
-Navigate to hostname:port in your local browser *(e.g. locally by default at localhost:8088)* and login using the username and password you created.
+Navigate to **_hostname:port_** in your local browser *(e.g. locally by default at localhost:8088)* and login using the username and password you created.

 ![Login page](/assets/img/posts/2024-12-20-install-superset/superset-login-page.png){: width="600"}

 ![With examples](/assets/img/posts/2024-12-20-install-superset/superset-with-examples.png){: width="600"}

-You should be able to dispaly an example dashboard using sample data like above.
+You should be able to display an example dashboard using sample data like above.
 Happy visualizing!